Wint3rmute/baczek.me/content/map.md

    scientist to argue with the experts).
 3. I'm connecting each post with its top 2 nearest posts (using more clutters up the map).
+4. Coloring is done via calculating cosine similarity between the post content embeddings and embeddings of simple tag-based sentences, such as *"music, melodies"* or *"art, beauty"*.
+Currently the gradient is dead-simple, similarity directly affects the R/G/B channel.
-4. `graphviz` renders the graph and outputs it as an SVG file.
+5. `graphviz` renders the graphs and outputs them as SVGs.

 A much better description on [Simon Willison's blog](https://simonwillison.net/2023/Oct/23/embeddings/).